Does Excel Inventory Management Work?

 Maybe…until your spreadsheet turns into a monster!

-Since many of TRXio’s clients have used Excel inventory management in the past, we are frequently asked if it is a viable solution?
+Since many of TRXio’s clients have used Excel inventory management in system in the past, we are frequently asked if inventory control in Excel is a viable solution?
 We decided to break down the pros and cons for you.

 Excel Inventory Management Pros